MewBenyapa/color-switch/README.md

 ```

 # color-switch
+<p>🚩 goal: to collect stars throughout the level that will let you unlock additional content.<br></p>
 <p>Tap the ball carefully through each obstacle and your ball will switch color with some powerups.<br>
 You must follow the color pattern on each obstacle to cross it :-)<br>
 Be careful not to pass through the wrong color, or you’ll have to start again.</p>